forestgrape/coronavirus/2_biological/coronavirus.md

 The metabolism can produce new virions that are released from the cell.
 The properties and and the environment of the cell influence the properties of the virions produced.
 This phase is initiated by the transcription of the (+) strand RNA to a (-) strand RNA template mediated by the polymerase protein:
 1. (+) RNA --transcription--> (-) RNA template
 2. (-) RNA template -- transcription-->
-   *  pieces of subgenomic mRNAs which get translated to mostly structural proteins (N, S, M, E, [HE])
+   *  pieces of subgenomic mRNAs which get translated to mostly structural proteins (N, S, M, E, HE)
    *  (+) RNA genomes to get packed together with the N proteins to form the nucleocapsids of new virions and thus building up new virions.

 ## Tropism of Viruses

+The word tropism comes from Greek 'tropos' which means turning.
+Correction: ~~For the movement of an organism, tropism describes the change of direction upon a stimulus.
+This is generalized to describe how forms of life behave under different stimuli or circumstances.~~ -> In botany tropism is used to describe when plants turn to growth in a specific direction upon a stimulus.
+Phototropism is when plants growth towards the sunlight and hydrotropism is when the root growth towards water. [wikipedia]

+In virology tropism this is adapted to virus entities growing preferable at some locations.

 ###### Tropism

-> *Tropism*: The word comes from Greek 'tropos' which means turning.
-For the movement of an organism, tropism describes the change of direction upon a stimulus.
-This is generalized to describe how forms of life behave under different stimuli or circumstances.
-Tropism of viruses describes how viruses behave in different biochemical or biological circumstances (e.g. on what conditions they enter a cell).

-> In literature, the term tropism of viruses often used only in the context of tissues: in which tissues infections are observed, denoted here as [Tissue Tropism](#tissue-tropism).

-> The focus is on the tropism of coronaviruses.
-Many statements are true for most viruses.
-The more closely related the more: Coronaviruses < Nidovirales < positive sense RNA viruses < RNA viruses < viruses.

-Both evolution and biological constraints yield the tropism of viruses.
-Evolution favours successful survival both short-term and long-term.

-The tropism of viruses with a two phase life cycle, such as coronaviruses or influenza viruses, can be considered in the metabolic phase and the virion phase.
+> A virus *has a tropism* for an object if the objects are well support 'growth' of the virus.
+Specifically:
+> * Cells that support virus replication.
+> * Tissues, organs or organisms that support the growth of virus entities.

+The tropism for a cell is called [Cell Tropism](#cell-tropism), [Tissue Tropism](#tissue-tropism) and [Organism or animal Tropism](#organisms-tropism).

 * Virion Phase:
     Questions relevant for the tropism of viruses in the virion state:
     * To which receptors under which conditions the virions attach?
     * Factors inducing activation and cell entry of virions?
 * Metabolic Phase:
     Questions relevant for the tropism of viruses in the metabolic state: